abhisheksingh87/starter-cookbook/content/common/create-app-using-starter.md

 categories = ["recipes"]
 tags = ["starter","microservice", "barebone microservice"]
-summary = "How to create a microservice using the greenfield-app-starter" title = "Create microservice using starter" date = 2020-12-09 weight = 10 draft = false
+summary = "How to create a microservice using the greenfield-app-starter" title = "Create microservice using the starter" date = 2020-12-09 weight = 10 draft = false
 +++

 ## Context
-This is the first recipe in the series, for developing a modern _cloud ready_ microservice using the **greenfield-app-starter**.
-Upon completion of this recipe you will have a working spring boot microservice with health, info and  metrics endpoints enabled.
+This recipe is part of a cookbook for developing a modern _cloud ready_ microservice using the **greenfield-app-starter**.
+Upon completion of this recipe you will have a _working_ spring boot microservice with health, info and  metrics endpoints enabled.

 ### Prerequisite